-Whether you’re volunteering or enjoying the adrenaline rush from adventure, this trip will expose you to the magic of this incredible country.
-In your interaction with the communities you’ll enjoy direct experience with the warm and inviting locals and truly make a difference in their lives.
-After this 10 day journey, pura vida (the good/pure life) will take on a whole new meaning.
+Whether you’re volunteering with the Costa Rican Humanitarian Foundation or enjoying the adrenaline rush from adventure, this program will expose you to the magic of Costa Rica.
+In your interactions with the communities, you’ll enjoy direct experience with the warm and inviting locals and truly make a difference in their lives.
+After this 10 day journey, Pura Vida will take on a whole new meaning.

 For your return from Liberia, we offer a chaperoned flight back to the USA.
-You may choose to join that flight and arrange transfers (if required) at suitable times after the group has cleared customs and immigration in the USA; or you may fly from Liberia to your home city and our leaders help you to check-in and remain in the airport until flights in designated times have departed.
+You may choose to join that flight and arrange transfers (if required) at suitable times after clearing customs and immigration in the USA, or you may fly from Liberia to your home city and our leaders help you check in and remain in the airport until flights in designated times have departed.

 Flamingo is the quintessential beach community.
 The impact of tourism and development has created economic and environmental challenges for the locals.
 Our groups have helped in beach preservation, painting local homes for underprivileged residents, sprucing up the community center, and renovating a local classroom – all going a long way towards improving this community’s quality of life.

 Kick off the summer with a thrilling whitewater rafting adventure!
 After a full day of volunteering, relax at our hotel and join a Latin dance class.

 Get set for professional surf lessons at Tamarindo Beach, you’ll be on the board in no time!
 Relax on the beach and kick back by an evening bonfire on the beach.